hldohaga/upfnabp/bpupfandnaEng.md

 ## 2: EIMD_2010_quintile 0.08485
 ## 3: EIMD_2015_quintile 0.21530
 ```
-There are differences in ethnicity and regional makeup
+There are differences in ethnicity.
+The differences in qimd, using the 2010 definitions, are not statistically significant.

 ```